Hieromon/AutoConnect/mkdocs/acjson.md

 <div style="float:left;width:50%;height:470px;overflow:auto"><img src="images/ac_json.png"></div>
 <img style="margin-left:30px;width:40%;height:470px;" src="images/ac_mqtt_setting.png">

 A JSON document for AutoConnect can contain the custom Web page multiple.
-You can further reduce the sketch process by loading multiple pages of JSON document at once.
+You can further reduce the Sketch process by loading multiple pages of JSON document at once.

 !!! caution "Adopt ArduinoJson v5 or v6"
     To handle AutoConnectAux and AutoConnectElements written in JSON, you need to install the ArduinoJson library.
 You can adopt either [version 5](https://arduinojson.org/v5/doc/installation/) or [version 6](https://arduinojson.org/v6/doc/installation/) for the ArduinoJson.
 AutoConnect supports both versions.